The Smart Cafeteria: How Data is Personalising Corporate Dining

 Sodexo’s Smart Cafeteria Solutions

 - Rapid food safety testing is being developed in partnership with an NABL-accredited laboratory.
 Using test kits for random food sampling, results can be obtained within 30 minutes.
-This solution is currently under evaluation before wider rollout.
+This solution is currently under evaluation before a wider rollout.

 Conclusion